Skip to main content

 14. Ensure the Gift Table is Organised

-If there is a gift table, help by taking the presents and displaying them.
-Not everyone notices gift tables and many people will forget to pop cards in the post box or leave their gifts there so having someone like you on hand to ensure people are pointed in the right direction is very helpful.
+If there is a gift table, lend a hand by taking the presents and displaying them.
+Not everyone notices gift tables and many people will forget to pop cards in the post box or leave their gifts, so having someone like you on hand to ensure people are pointed in the right direction is helpful.

 15. Sit at the Top Table